suehring-uwsp/Page/README.md

 # php class for creating a basic HTML page
-See testpage.php for usage instructions.
-Also note comments within Page.class.php too.
+See the examples directory for sample code using the Page class Also note comments within Page.class.php too.